sofiabravo103/builder/README.md

 Builder is currently implemented to run only in an **Unix-like** environment.

-Generator of dynamic data following the structure of a sensor net.
-For the relations between the data Kossman skyline generator was used.
+It is a generator of dynamic data following the structure of a sensor network.
+In order to create relationships between data points Builder uses Kossman skyline generator.

 ## Set up ##